 In April 2019, PBM submitted a first draft document and stated: "Please find enclosed our first attempt at preparing the draft SAIR for review.
 We hope that this document will be a starting point for the preparation of a document that will meet the need dictated by the Section 17 order.
-We found it difficult to find any comparable documents online to use as a guideline and/or example of what is expected in a report of this nature.
-The only SAIR we could find was the one for Garibaldi At Squamish Project from November 2013 and it is for an all-season resort, not an easy comparison to a mining project.
 We look forward to your feedback on this early version."
+The full letter is available at: